jrcopeti/nextjs-todo-list/README.md

-A project to practuce most of the features of Next.js, such as:
+A project to practice most of the features of Next.js, such as:

 - Server Side Rendering
 - Static Site Generation